demianrenzulli/web-almanac-queries-pwa/README.md

 - **pwa-libraries-by-url-detail.sql:** Lists URLs with their corresponding `importScripts` calls.
 - **pwa-libraries-by-url-quantity.sql:** Lists URLs with the number of times each popular PWA library is imported via `importScripts` calls.
+- **pwa-events-by-url-detail.sql:** Lists URLs with their corresponding service worker events.
+- **pwa-events-by-url-quantity.sql:** Lists URLs with the number of times each service worker event is used.